Huegoxaga/notes/embedded/README.md

   - 8051 Microcontroller - an 8bit microcontroller created by Intel in 1981.
   - AVR Microcontroller - AVR stands for Alf and Vegard's RISC Processor.
 It was the modified Harvard architecture machine.
   - MSP Microcontroller - MSP stands for Mixed Signal Processor.
 It’s the family from Texas Instruments.
-- Memory architecture of microcontroller are two types, they are namely:
-  - Harvard Memory Architecture Microcontroller: The point when a microcontroller unit has a separate memory address space for the program and data memory, the microcontroller has Harvard memory architecture in the processor.
-  - Von Neumann (a.k.a.
-Princeton) Memory Architecture Microcontroller: The point when a microcontroller has a common memory address for the program memory and data memory, the microcontroller has Princeton memory architecture in the processor.
 - Classification According to Instruction Set
   - CISC: CISC is a Complex Instruction Set Computer.
 It allows the programmer to use one instruction in place of many simpler instructions.
   - RISC: The RISC is stands for Reduced Instruction set Computer, this type of instruction sets reduces the design of microprocessor for industry standards.
 It allows each instruction to operate on any register or use any addressing mode and simultaneous access of program and data.